Sweet and Savoury Pursuits

 • Peel and core the pears, then grate them.
 Set aside.

-• In a medium sized bowl, combine and whisk together the flours, cinnamon, nutmeg and salt.
+• In a medium sized bowl, combine and whisk together the flours, baking powder, cinnamon, nutmeg and salt.

 • In a small bowl, beat sugar, eggs, oil and vanilla extract.
 Add the grated pears and the dates (along with their liquid) and stir until combined.
-Add the chopped walnuts and mix in.
+Add the wet ingredients to the dry, stir the mixture until evenly incorporated and then add the chopped walnuts and mix in.

 • Scrape the batter into the prepared loaf pan and bake for approximately 55 to 60 minutes or until a wooden skewer inserted in the centre comes out clean.